 In the suit, filed in U.S. District Court in Minneapolis, Karen Hudson of Texas County, Mo., says she bought a 40-inch Polaroid LCD TV in June 2007.
 Within four months, the picture went dark and Hudson was told it would cost her $300 to have it fixed.

-Upon further investigation, Hudson found consumers complaining that their Polaroid sets had not only failed to work but had caught fire.
+Upon further investigation, Hudson found consumers reporting that their Polaroid sets had not only failed to work but had caught fire.

-The suit cites more than 30 complaints published by ConsumerAffairs.com (out of a total of nearly 600) from consumers whose TVs stopped working, worked intermittently or caught fire.
+The suit cites more than 30 reviews published by ConsumerAffairs.com (out of a total of nearly 600) from consumers whose TVs stopped working, worked intermittently or caught fire.

 While industry buying guides rate LCD TVs to have a life span of 100,000 hours – or about eight hours of daily viewing for 20 years – thousands of consumers are instead finding their Polaroid TVs to fail or burst into flames much earlier than that. .